-Facebook will pay a whopping $5 billion fine for data privacy issues because they violated user trust and data security regulations.
-In January, Google was penalized $57 million by France's National Data Protection Commission.
-As governments further define these regulations, small businesses will surely feel the trickle-down effect, and face difficult and costly choices.
+Facebook paid a whopping $5 billion fine for data privacy issues in 2019 because they violated user trust and data security regulations.
+In September 2022, Instagram was fined $403 million by Ireland's Data Protection Commissioner.
+As governments at the national and local levels further define these regulations, small businesses will surely feel the trickle-down effect, and face difficult and costly choices.

 This all depends on the countries in which you conduct business.
 Every country has their own laws & regulations.
 The European Union has the General Data Protection Regulation (GDPR).
 Some individual EU nations have their own laws as well.

-The United States has regulations related to financial (FCRA) and healthcare (HIPAA) information but doesn't expand much beyond that.
-Some states, like California, have implemented their own privacy laws that require companies to disclose how they use personal information, to whom they provide it, to provide a mechanism for a person to request deletion of all personal data, and other protections.
+The United States has regulations related to financial (FCRA) and healthcare (HIPAA) information and is continuing to expand state regulations.
+Some states have implemented their own privacy laws, like California's CCPA, that require companies to disclose how they use personal information, to whom they provide it, to provide a mechanism for a person to request deletion of all personal data, and other protections.

 Data privacy regulations will continue to be added and tightened in favor of consumer control.
 When you think about it, it makes sense.
 Consumers concern for privacy is higher than it's ever been and their collective voice continues to grow.
 Legislators are listening.